Pricey1600/touchkio/README.md

 ```bash
 touchkio --web-url=http://192.168.1.42:8123 --mqtt-url=mqtt://192.168.1.42:1883 --mqtt-user=kiosk --mqtt-password=password
 ```

+### mmWave Sensor
+To enable a mmWave sensor to be used via the Raspberry Pi's RX and TX pins, 'Serial Port' must be turned on in the Pi's control centre, while 'Serial Console' is turned off.
+You can change these on Raspberry Pi OS by going to **Prefrences** -> **Control Centre** -> **Interfaces**.

+The mmWave sensor implimentation is based on the [WaveShare HMMD mmWave Sensor](https://www.waveshare.com/wiki/HMMD_mmWave_Sensor).

 ## User Interface
 TouchKio provides a simple webview window designed specifically for Touch Displays.
 Electron apps are known to be resource intensive due to their architecture and the inclusion of a full web browser environment.
 If you just run the kiosk application without other heavy loads, everything should run smoothly.